vCloud-DFTBA/Viettel-Digital-Talent-2023/10.GK/NguyenManhDuc/README.md

 ```
 As you can see in ``push:`` and ``pull_request:`` will trigger when have ``push`` and ``pull request `` event then the CI pipeline will run.

+#### 2.1 Automatically run unit test when creating PR on main branch

 - **pull resquest**

 <div align="center">